 But do induction kits and high flow air filters always add power to the engine?

-In this article we will discuss the different types of filters (RAM, Cone, Panel etc...) and materials used, look at the issue of engine bay temperatures and how this affects intake temperatures and suggest the best approach for a variety of different engine sizes and types.
+In this article we will discuss the different types of filters (RAM, Cone, Panel etc...) and materials used.
+We will also look at the issue of engine bay temperatures and how this affects intake temperatures and suggest the best tuning approach for a variety of different engine sizes and types.

 TorqueCars have looked at the various types of filter materials available today and we have concluded that the best filters for flow rates use lightly oiled cotton gauze as their filtration medium.

 These are not particularly easy to come by for most applications, so for the average fast road car we would recommend going with one constructed from sponge impregnated with a dirt retentive spray or one of the modern artificial gauze filters as shown above.

 This slight coating of oil will aid filtration.
 As an alternative to sponge get a filter which comprises layers of a fine grade metallic mesh as both of these will flow better than the standard paper filter.

 The oil sprays for air filters have been traced to problems with the mass air flow sensor.
 This is generally down to the use of too much oil and improper fitting.
 We must stress that you should only use a light coating of oil on the air intake side of the filter.
 It is a good idea to clean the mass air flow sensor periodically anyway.

 The bigger the surface area of the filter the better the air flow will be.
 Mainstream cars today can be fitted with an air induction kit which completely replaces the air intake box.

 The plus is much better air flow, particularly at higher revs, and the induction roar as air is sucked into the engine the downside is also the roar - some people dislike the extra noise these kits create.